NEU-DSG/dailp-encoding/encoder/readme.md

 ### Page Breaks
 Page breaks may occur at the end of a line or in the middle of a word.
-Taking inspiration from the last section about line breaks, we use two backslashes `\\` to represent a page break, which can be marked mid-word like so:
+Taking inspiration from the last section about line breaks, we use two backslashes `\\` to represent a page break.
+This can be marked mid-word like so:

 |        |                  |             |
 |--------|------------------|-------------|